humzamo/advent-of-code-2021/README.md

 ## Code Organisation

-In this repo, please place your solutions in a folder with your name.
-Please use the following branching strategy for your commits:
+In this repo, please use the following branching strategy for your commits:
 ```
 name/day-x
 ```